-I am a speaker with a passion about spreading the word about ethics.
+I am a professional speaker with a passion for spreading the word about ethics.
 Primarily, I help individuals and organizations improve their ethical decision-making abilities.
-My key speech is titled “A Cautionary Tale in Business Ethics: How to Improve Your Ethical Decision-Making and Limit Your Legal Liability.”
+My key speech is titled “A Cautionary Tale: Limit Your Risks by Decoding the Ethics Enigma.”
 This topic can be presented as a keynote or workshop.
 I also have an inspirational keynote titled “From Adversity to Authenticity” that is an excellent opening or closing speech for a conference.

 In addition to speaking, I am author, blogger and an incarceration consultant.
 As an incarceration consultant, I help others who are about to enter prison to prepare for, and navigate, a very difficult time in their lives.
-My blog and my first book “Butner Prison Diary” are about my own experiences in prison, and to some extent, my personal and spiritual transformation.
-The book is available through this website, now as an eBook and later to be in print form.
-I am currently working on my second book on business ethics which will be published in 2018.
+My “Decoding the Ethics Enigma” book will be published by Balboa Press in Spring 2018.
+My blog “Butner Prison Diary” is about my own experiences in prison, and to some extent, my personal and spiritual transformation.
+My second book draws my story and transformation into the archetype of Joseph Campbell’s Hero’s Journey.
+No publishing date has been established for this book yet.

 My Earlier Career:

 My career began in accounting and finance, and then I moved on to real estate in 1987.
 Some of my early employers included Peat, Marwick & Mitchell (now KPMG Peat Marwick), Dr Pepper and Marcus & Millichap.
 I joined a newly-formed real estate venture known as Peerless Real Estate Services, Inc as its Executive Vice President/Finance in 2004.
 I was with Peerless until the collapse of the company in May 2007.